 Wildfire seasons are getting worse.
 The increase in smoke is harming heart, lung, brain, and skin health.

 Heading out the door?
 Read this article on the new Outside+ app available now on iOS devices for members!
 Download the app.

 In recent years, wildfires in the western U.S. have grown larger and more intense, stoked by factors like climate change and the build-up of dense trees and dry brush from past fire suppression.
-These powerful blazes are capable of generating smoke that travels hundreds of miles: this summer’s Washburn Fire in Yosemite National Park sent smoke to Reno, Nevada and the San Francisco Bay Area.
-Last year, smoke from Western wildfires made it all the way across the country.
+These powerful blazes are capable of generating smoke that travels hundreds of miles: this week’s fires in eastern Canada sent smoke to New York and Washington.
+In 2021, smoke from Western wildfires made it all the way across the country.
 According to one NPR analysis, one in seven Americans were impacted by wildfire smoke in 2020.